Pylons/pyramid/docs/designdefense.rst

   316K

-In other words, the actual BFG code is about 10% of the total size of the tarball omitting docs, helper templates used for package generation, and test code.
+The actual :mod:`repoze.bfg` runtime code is about 10% of the total size of the tarball omitting docs, helper templates used for package generation, and test code.
 Of the approximately 13K lines of Python code in the package, the code that actually has a chance of executing during normal operation, excluding tests and paster template Python files, accounts for approximately 3K lines of Python code.
 This is comparable to Pylons, which ships with a little over 2K lines of Python code, excluding tests.

 BFG Has Too Many Dependencies
 -----------------------------